Parametric and nonparametric probability distribution estimators of sample maximum: Introduction

-\end{assumption} The distributions belonging to the class have the upper bounded endpoint and are light-tailed.
-Examples include uniform distributions, beta distributions and the reversed Burr distribution defined as follows: $\exists\mu<0, \sigma<0,$ s.t.
+\begin{remark} The Pareto distributions, $t$-distributions, Burr distributions and extreme value distributions with $\gamma>0$ belong to the Hall class.
+The distributions belonging to the Hall class are heavy-tailed.
+Methods for checking whether the underlying distribution is heavily tailed are provided in \cite{resnick1997discussion}.
+The Weibull distributions and logistic distributions belong to the Weibull class.
+The distributions belonging to the bounded class each have their upper bounded endpoint.
+Examples include the uniform distributions, beta distributions and inverse Burr distribution with $c>0$ and $\ell>0$ defined as follows: